JetBrains/kotlin-mobile-docs/topics/create-first-app.md

     ![Mobile Multiplatform project - general settings](kmm-project-wizard-2.png)

-4. Keep default names for application and shared folders, select a checkbox to generate sample tests for your project, and click **Finish**.
+4. Keep the default names for the application and shared folders, select the checkbox to generate sample tests for your project, and click **Finish**.

     ![Mobile Multiplatform project - additional settings](kmm-project-wizard-3.png)

-Wait a bit until your project is set up.
-It may take some time to download and set up required components when you do this for the first time.
+Now wait while your project is set up.
+It may take some time to download and set up the required components when you do this for the first time.

 To view the complete structure of your mobile multiplatform project, switch the view from **Android** to **Project**.